 Sightseeing and Wildlife Viewing

 From natural wonders to historic sites, there is so much to explore at the park.
 Make sure you attend to every nook and corner of the park while on your RV or tent camping adventure.
 The park’s Sunset Lake offers you a chance to witness one of the most magnificent sunsets of your life.
 Observation decks located on Battle Creek and Lake Emma provide spectacular views of eagles, waterfowl, beavers, otters, pelicans, sandhill cranes, and many other resident birds and animals of the park.
-Glendalough Lounge, a symbol of 1990’s architectural style, offers interpretive displays on Glendalough’s history.
+Glendalough Lounge, a symbol of the 1990’s architectural style, offers interpretive displays on Glendalough’s history.
 The lodge is reputed to have hosted American presidents and vice presidents long before becoming a state park.